Night Sky

 Published by Gerald Jatzek

-Gerald is a poet and musician who writes in German and English .
+Gerald is a poet, musician, and mail artist who writes in German and English .
 He has published books for children and adults.
-He has played in quite some countries, including Italy, Greece, and Hong Kong.
+He has played in quite some countries, including Australia, Germany, Italy, Greece, and Hong Kong.
 2001 he received the Austrian State Prize for Children’s Poetry.